Paul Dixon (entertainer): Personal life

 Dixon was born Gregory Schleier in Earling, Iowa in 1918 to Katheryn and Henry Schleier.
 He started using his air name sometime in the mid-1940s and legally changed his own name to Paul and his family's name to Dixon in December 1951.

 Dixon and his wife Marge had two children, Pamela and Greg.
 Dixon suffered his first heart attack in 1970, shortly after his son Greg was killed in a car accident, after which a grieving Dixon had to be helped on stage to do his show for a time.
 Personal complications later led to a ruptured aneurysm, which claimed Paul's life on December 28, 1974; his funeral was broadcast live over the stations in the Avco network that carried his show.
-As they were in the process of liquidating the company's broadcasting properties, Avco executives concluded that Dixon could not be replaced, and consequently, The Paul Dixon Show quietly ended its near-20-year run in January of 1975.
+As they were in the process of liquidating the company's broadcasting properties, Avco executives concluded that Dixon could not be replaced, and consequently, The Paul Dixon Show quietly ended its near-20-year run in January 1975.
 His daughter Pamela married Robert Sibcy in 1971 and they now co-own a major realty company.
-Dixon is buried in Cincinnati's Gate of Heaven Cemetery; his wife Marge passed away in 2003.
+Dixon is buried in Cincinnati's Gate of Heaven Cemetery; his wife Marge died in 2003.